cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/install-and-setup/setup.md

   If running on a headless system, copy the link and paste it into a browser.

+3. Choose any hostname in your account.
+Cloudflare will issue credentials that are account-wide in scope; you do not need to pick a specific hostname where you plan to connect the Tunnel.

-3. Once authenticated, Cloudflare will return a certificate file, `cert.pem`, that will give this instance of `cloudflared` the ability to:
+4. Once authenticated, Cloudflare will return a certificate file, `cert.pem`, that will give this instance of `cloudflared` the ability to:
     * Create and delete Tunnels
     * Modify DNS records in your account

  The file is **required** if you want to:
    * Create new Tunnels
-   * Change DNS routing from `cloudflared`
+   * Configure routing from `cloudflared`

  The file is **not required** if you want to:
    * Run an existing Tunnel